EzzoPanayotov/Contemporary_Web_Applications_Assignment/documentation.md

 The forum allows students to create posts containing their questions, and other students will be able to provide answers, make suggestions or give recommendations in a comment section.

 ## Methodology

-User stories were used to understand the requirements for the project, and the MoSCoW prioritization method was used to sort them.\
+User stories from agile were used to understand the requirements for the project, and the MoSCoW prioritization method was used to sort them.\
+Williams and Cockburn (2003, cited in Dingsøyr, Dybå and Moe 2010, p.2) state in an introduction to an IEEE Computer special issue on agile methods in 2003 that agile software development "is about feedback and change," and they emphasise that software development is an empirical or nonlinear process that requires short feedback loops to achieve a desirable, predictable outcome.\
 A user story describes the features of a system or software that will be useful to the user or purchaser (Cohn and Beck 2011, p.4).\
 MoSCoW is an abbreviation of four hierarchical priority groups:
 - "***MUST*** have": requirements that the project has to have.